97AlexNguyen/Alex_Houdini_Things/README.md

            result = (result << 1) | bit
       ```

-    - Create a button strip and set name is : "Multiple_Select_Button" .
+    - Create a button strip and set name is : "multiple_button_strip" .
     - Native to the menu , in menu option , switch to use : Toggle (Field + Multiple selection menu)
     - In menu script :
        ```Python